aragon/lock-to-vote-plugin/TESTS.md

-│   │       ├── It Should transfer the full allowance amount from the user │   │       ├── It Should increase the user's lockedBalances by the allowance amount │   │       └── It Should emit a BalanceLocked event with the correct user and amount │   └── When The user has approved the LockManager to spend more than the balance // Allowance is ∞ │       └── When Calling lock 3
+│   │       ├── It Should transfer the full allowance amount from the user │   │       ├── It Should increase the user's lockedBalances by the allowance amount │   │       └── It Should emit a BalanceLocked event with the correct user and amount │   ├── When The user has approved the LockManager to spend more than the balance // Allowance is ∞ │   │   └── When Calling lock 3
-│           ├── It Should transfer the full balance from the user │           ├── It Should increase the user's lockedBalances by the balance │           └── It Should emit a BalanceLocked event with the correct user and amount ├── Given pluginMode is Voting
+│   │       ├── It Should transfer the full balance from the user │   │       ├── It Should increase the user's lockedBalances by the balance │   │       └── It Should emit a BalanceLocked event with the correct user and amount │   └── When The user tries to lock more than his balance │       └── When Calling lock 4
+│           └── It Should revert
+├── Given pluginMode is Voting
 │   └── Given A plugin is set and a proposal is active │       ├── Given The user has no locked balance